 Here are some of the costs that influence tree removal prices for experienced, licensed, and insured tree removal professionals in Connecticut.

 - Ongoing education to stay on top of the latest and safest tree removal techniques.
-Yearly education is also required to maintain CT Licensed Arborist and ISA Certified Arborist status (here’s what that’s important).
+Yearly education is also required to maintain CT Licensed Arborist and ISA Certified Arborist status (here’s why that’s important).

 - Safety and skills training to ensure the job is done correctly and to minimize the risk of damage, injury, or fatalities.

 - Tree removal equipment to do the work effectively and efficiently, including large (and very expensive!) cranes, bucket trucks, and grapple saws to access and quickly remove trees in tight spaces.
 Sometimes, the only way a tree can be removed is by using specialized heavy equipment.

 - Daily equipment maintenance and checks by mechanics to keep everything running properly and safely.
 Lack of proper maintenance can have deadly consequences.